 UNDP, FG Signs MOU On Youths Entrepreneurship Empowerment ...
-As UNDPCommences Training Program For Youths, IDPs On Entrepreneurship in Borno
+As UNDP Commences Training Program For Youths, IDPs On Entrepreneurship in Borno

 Mr. Bwalya .further explained that the programmes was intended to be executed or implemented in three phases or areas of specialization which include Viability, Innovation and Financial Support to the Young Entrepreneurs.

 He said the reason for the third phase was because starters or young Entrepreneurs do experience financial difficulties when starting business even after acquiring credible training and knowledge.
-As such, UNDP plans to give small financial support to the trainees after the series of training scheduled for the selected participants across the country to enable them stay in their own businesses and for those who already have stated businesses to augment their capacity.
+As such, UNDP plans to give small financial support to the trainees after the series of training scheduled for the selected participants across the country to enable them stay in their own businesses and for those who already have started businesses to augment their capacity.

-The UNDP Director also said the intervention on viability.
-Innovation and Entrepreneurship programmes has a target of 200 million youths to be trained in 5 years while already a technical skills training in addition to the existing Entrepreneurship training workshop to empower the young girls and boys.
+The UNDP Director also said the intervention on viability, Innovation and Entrepreneurship programmes has a target of 200 thousand youths to be trained in 5 years while already a technical skills training in addition to the existing Entrepreneurship training workshop to empower the young girls and boys.

 The Borno state Commissioner of Reconstruction, Rehabilitation and Resettlement, RRR, Professor Babagana Umara Zulum thanked the UNDP for organizing the programme for the youths and assured state government continuous support and collaborations towards achieving the purpose of the programme.